Automate

 Safety & Performance

-• 30-second wall-clock timeout on every script — no hangs
+• 30-second wall-clock timeout on every script, so nothing hangs

-• Sandboxed execution — no filesystem, no surprises
+• Sandboxed execution with no filesystem access and no surprises

 • Load Test step scripts run on a dedicated high-throughput engine tuned for thousands of virtual users in parallel

-• Try button runs any script on demand — preview logs before a real run
+• Try button runs any script on demand, so you can preview logs before a real run

 Desktop to Terminal, Same Scripts

 Every script you write in Atrahasis Pro runs unchanged on the atra CLI.
-One flow definition, one spec file — authored on your desktop, executed in CI, a container, or a developer's terminal.
+One flow definition, one spec file, authored on your desktop and executed in CI, a container, or a developer's terminal.

 Full Parity, No Rewrites